carpentries-incubator/ml4bio-workshop/index.md

 > ## Getting Started
 >
-> This lesson assumes that learners have no prior experience with the tools covered in the workshop.
+> This lesson assumes that learners have no prior experience with the tools...
-> However, learners are expected to have some familiarity with biological concepts,
-> including the
-> concept of genomic variation within a population.
-Participants should bring their own laptops and plan to participate actively.
 >
 > To get started, follow the directions in the [Setup](setup.html) tab to
 > get access to the required software and data for this workshop.